Come join us to for a great time—and take your photography to the next level.

 Days are spent in the field shooting some of the sport’s top trail runners.
 On fantastic trails, our crew of athletes will run while you shoot and receive instruction.
 In the evenings you’ll return to the hotel for dinner, photo processing and a critique of your day’s work by the instructors.
 The goal is to improve your photography each day and have you go home with professional-level photos.

 Each student will receive a photo-assignment agreement—you’ll be shooting as a professional, gaining invaluable insight into the field, and getting the opportunity to have your photos published in Trail Runner in our print feature highlighting the three-day camp. ...
 And one lucky photographer may see his or her image on the cover of that issue!
 We will also publish a gallery from the camp on trailrunnermag.com.

 Neither expertise in trail running or photography is required, only an enthusiasm about running photography.

 Accommodations and meals are included in the cost of camp.
 (Vegetarian and special-needs diets can be accommodated upon request.)

 Paid enrollment is limited to 15 students to maintain a low student-to-instructor ratio.

 What to bring

-Camera(s) and any other equipment you need for shooting, laptops for post-shoot editing, outdoor apparel suitable for the variable mountain weather ... and last but not least, a good pair of trail-running shoes!
+Camera(s) and any other equipment you need for shooting, a laptop for post-shoot editing, outdoor apparel suitable for variable mountain weather ... and last but not least, a good pair of trail-running shoes!

 I just wanted to say thank you again for the great experience, feedback and insights into the world of editorial and running photography.
 [My wife and I] had an amazing time and have not stopped talking about it since we left.—Payton Ruddock, Trail Runner Photo Camp Participant